 COVID 19 Update to Members and Trail Users

-Trail use and the need for trail maintenance is expected to increase with the closure of most recreational and community venues.
+Trail use and the need for trail maintenance is expected to increase with the closure of some recreational and community venues.
 Trail use remains one of the safest recreational activities during the pandemic and a good way to relieve the stress and anxiety associated with this event.
 A few simple rules as adopted from other trail jurisdictions will assist in making it even safer:

 For Nova Scotia Trail users, distancing yourself from other users and maintaining good hygiene is the best defense for reducing your chances of contracting any illness: